drkumarnandan/pLM4Alg_Protocol/README.md

 Alternative ESM2 variants may be used depending on computational resources; however, larger models require higher memory and computation time.

-For short peptide sequences (≤ 50 residues), lightweight models such as PepBERT can be used as efficient alternatives: https://github.com/dzjxzyd/PepBERT
+For short peptide sequences (≤ 50 residues), our lightweight models such as PepBERT can be used as efficient alternatives: https://github.com/dzjxzyd/PepBERT

 Other frameworks that can be explored for extended applications include: